silastittes/panand_structure/README.md

 There are several parameters that must be chosen on the comand line.
 These are:

 `profile` -- The exector that nextflow should use.
 Must be one of the options listed in `nextflow.config`.
-NOTE: more executors are available that what is currently listed in that file now.
+NOTE: more executors are available than what is currently listed in that file now.
+See nextflow documentation for others.
+Also, the slurm profile is set up to run on the farm HPC at UC Davis and will almost certainly need to be edited to use on other systems.

 `input_data` -- A CSV that has two columns `prefix` and `vcf`, which names the output files according to the prefix, and has the path to the input vcf, respectively.
 See the `example_data/oneVCF_dataTEST.csv` for more info.

 `scaffolds` -- File that lists the scaffolds to be used in the analysis.
 See `example_data/Cymbopogon_scaffolds.csv` for more info.

-`indfilter` -- allows inclusion of individuals with 100% missing data -
+`indfilter` -- allows inclusion of individuals with 100% missing data

 `depth_low` -- minimum total depth across all individuals

 `depth_high` -- maximum total depth across all individual